They are known by most as containing healing properties, providing koalas with their only source of sustenance, and having distinctly smelling leaves.

 Are Eucalyptus plants pet-safe?

-No. Eucalyptus is indeed toxic to pets, that is toxic to cats, dogs, as well as horses.
-If you are specifically looking for cat-safe houseplants, please consult our article “18 cat-safe houseplants that your kitties will surely enjoy.”
+Eucalyptus plants are indeed toxic to pets, which is toxic to cats, dogs, as well as horses.